Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Other/Overview.md

 - `get-info-on-pdf`: Grabs and displays all information of a PDF and allows export of info into JSON format

 - `show-javascript`: Shows any embedded javascript within a PDF.

+- `stamp`: Adds a user-defined text or image to the corner of certain or all PDF pages.